 Both Kalia and Balaram Yojana are working on providing crop loans to small and marginal farmers, sharecroppers, and landless farmers.

-Kalia Scheme came in the year 2018-19 while Balaram Yojana was recently launched in a covid-19 pandemic situation in 2020.
+Kalia Scheme came in the year 2018-19 while Balaram Yojana was recently launched during the covid-19 pandemic situation in 2020.

 Here are some verticles for the schemes;